-Attributes (with ele ments that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual recreational uses and weed infestations.
-Cape Runaway to Põtikirua Point (Run) Map 33 High Cape Runaway forms a dominant headland and is covered in regenerating bush.
+Attributes (with ele ments that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual is modified by recreational uses and weed infestations.
+Cape Runaway to Pōtikirua Point (Run) Map 33 High Cape Runaway forms a dominant headland and is covered in regenerating bush.
 A steep rocky coastline extends along this entire sector.
 Road access is sited behind the dominant ridge and outside the coastal environment.
 Settlement is sparse in this area with some rural housing and a single hotel located along the mid slopes of the coastal edge.
 Vegetation cover has been modified to accommodate grazing of stock, however dominant pockets are located along the edge and up into valleys that meet the coastal edge.
 The rocky shoreline provides a wild and scenic coastline and that has a high sense of remoteness.
 Dominant landform and natural patterns extending toward the steep rocky shoreline.
 Native vegetation cover.
 Sparse nature of settlement and human modification.
-1 Unmodified steep rocky coastline with infrequent use of the coastal waters.
-Modification to the land cover has occurred through land use practices of farming.
+Unmodified steep rocky coastline with infrequent use of the coastal waters.
+Modification to the landcover has occurred through land use practices of farming.
 Largely unmodified except for a single remote hotel located along the coast.
-The sector consists mainly of grazed pasture with isolated pohutukawa forest remnants (grazed) and small areas of scrubland that will provide limited habitat for common indigenous fauna species and have local significance.
-The associated rocky reefs and small islets are likely to have relatively unmodified intertidal and sub-tidal indigenous fauna and vegetation.
-1 Excellent example of natural processes with no modifications to the coastal processes.
-The coastal environment having a sense of untouched wilderness and remoteness.
-Access to the water is limited and a scattering of dwellings do not dominate the coastal environment.
-Whakaari and Te Paepae o Aotea (WT) Map 35 Outstanding Whakaari (White Island) is the crater of an active volcano located 44 km off the Dominant volcanic processes and formation.
-Native 1 Some minimal modification to the island for access for tourism and 1 Historical mining occurred however remain as remnants only.
-1 Both features include the main islands and a number of associated islets 1 Excellent example of natural processes with no modifications to the coastal 2 Very low level of permanent activity with a high sense of remoteness
+1 The sector consists mainly of grazed pasture with isolated pohutukawa forest remnants (grazed) and small areas of scrubland that will provide limited habitat for common indigenous fauna species and have local significance.
+2 The associated rocky reefs and small islets are likely to have relatively unmodified intertidal and sub-tidal indigenous fauna and vegetation.
+Excellent example of natural processes with no modifications to the coastal processes.
+1 The coastal environment having a sense of untouched wilderness and remoteness.
+2 Access to the water is limited and a scattering of dwellings do not dominate the coastal environment.
+Whakaari and Te Paepae o Aotea (WT) Outstanding Whakaari (White Island) is the crater of an active volcano Dominant volcanic processes and Some minimal modification to the island for Historical mining occurred however remain Both features include the main islands and a Excellent example of natural processes with no Very low level of permanent activity with a